Arcadier/Plugin-Coding-Tutorials/Simpler way of making Custom Fields/README.md

 ## What are Custom Fields?

 Custom Fields(CF) are what we give to developers to store information in our databases.
-There are any ways pf creating a Custom Field:
+There are any ways of creating a Custom Field:

 * Through the Admin portal